radj307/alias/README.md

 4. Edit the generated `.ini` file & set the command to execute.

 __Example:__
-Say you wanted to execute the command `ls -a` by entering `lsa`.
+Say you wanted to execute the command `ls -Force` by entering `lsf`.
-First, rename `alias.exe` to `lsa.exe`, and place it somewhere on your PATH.
+First, rename `alias.exe` to `lsf.exe`, and place it somewhere on your PATH.
-Then run `lsa.exe` once to generate `lsa.ini` in the same directory, and open it in a text editor.
+Then run `lsf.exe` once to generate `lsf.ini` in the same directory, and open it in a text editor.
 Set the following values:
 ```ini
 [target]
 command = "ls -Force"
 forward_args = true
 ```
-Now you can use the `lsa` command to execute `ls -Hidden -Recurse`
+Now you can use the `lsf` command to execute `ls -Force`